 AdminUsername A username for logging into the cluster.
 It's easiest to set this to match your username on your local machine.
 AdminPassword Choose a strong root password.
 (Since you'll be using SSH keys, you won't actually need to use this to log in in practice, so choose something long and complex and store it safely.)
 DnsNameForMastersPublicIp Enter a unique DNS name fragment to identify your cluster within your region.
-For example, if your cluster is in westus and you choose awesomecluster, your cluster's public IP would be assigned the name awesomecluster. westus.cloudapp.azure.com.
-JumpboxConfiguration If you'd like, you can select to have either a Linux or Windows "jumpbox" with remote desktop software set up on the cluster's internal network.
-Disabled by de- fault.
+For example, if your cluster is in westus and you choose awesomecluster, your cluster's public IF would be assigned the name awesomecluster. westus.cloudapp.azure.com.
+JumpboxConfiguration If you'd like, you can select to have either a Linux or Windows "jumpbox" with remote desktop software se up on the cluster's internal network.
+Disabled by de D. W. E. L. D.P.L. fault.
 DnsNameForJumpboxPublicIp If you're using a jumpbox, enter another unique DNS name fragment here to set its DNS name.
-See DnsNameForMastersPublicIp NewStorageAccountNamePrefix Enter a globally-unique prefix to be used in the names of new storage accounts created to support the clus- ter.
-Storage account names must be 3 to 24 characters long, include only numbers and lowercase letters, and be globally unique.
-Since the template internally ap- pends to this prefix, it must be shorter than the full 24 characters.
+See NIC4 DnsNameForMastersPublicIp NewStorageAccountNamePrefix Enter a globally-unique prefix to be used in the name of new storage accounts created to support the clus ter.
+Storage account names must be 3 to 24 character long, include only numbers and lowercase letters, and be globally unique.
+Since the template internally ap pends to this prefix, it must be shorter than the full 24 characters.
 Up to 20 should work.
-AgentCount Choose how many agents (i.e. worker nodes) you want in the cluster.
-Be mindful of your Azure subscription limits on VMs and total cores (both limited to 20 per region by default); if you ask for more agents or more total cores than you are allowed, you won't get them all, errors will occur, and (like my paycheck) the resulting cluster will be smaller than you want it to be.
-AgentVmSize Choose from the available VM instance sizes to deter- mine how big each node will be.
-Again, be mindful of your Azure subscription's core limits.
-Also be mind- ful of how many cores and how much disk and memory your Toil jobs will need: if any requirements is greater than that provided by an entire node, a job may never be schduled to run.
-MasterCount Choose the number of masters or leader nodes for the cluster.
-By default, only one is used, because while the underlying Mesos batch system supports master failover, Toil currently does not.
-You can increase this if multiple Toil jobs will be running and you want them to run from different leader nodes.
-Remember that the leader nodes also count against your VM and core limits.
-MasterVmSize Select one of the available VM sizes to use for the leader nodes.
-Generally, the leader node can be rela- tively small.
-MasterConfiguration This is set to masters-are-not-agents by de- fault, meaning that the leader nodes won't run any jobs themselves.
-If you're worried about wasting unused computing power on your leader nodes, you can set this 30 to masters-are-agents to allow them to run jobs.
-However, this may slow them down for interactive use, making it harder to monitor and control your Toil work- flows.
+AgentCount Choose how many agents (i.e. worker nodes) you wan in the cluster.
+Be mindful of your Azure subscription limits on VMs and total cores (both limited to 20 pe region by default); if you ask for more agents or more total cores than you are allowed, you won't get them all errors will occur, and (like my paycheck) the resulting cluster will be smaller than you want it to be.
+AgentVmSize Choose from the available VM instance sizes to deter mine how big each node will be.
+Again, be mindful o your Azure subscription's core limits.
+Also be mind ful of how many cores and how much disk and memory your Toil jobs will need: if any requirements is greate than that provided by an entire node, a job may never be MasterCount schduled to run.
+Choose the number of masters or leader nodes for the MasterCount cluster.
+By default, only one is used, because while the underlying Mesos batch system supports maste failover, Toil currently does not.
+You can increase thi if multiple Toil jobs will be running and you want then to run from different leader nodes.
+Remember that the leader nodes also count against your VM and core lim MasterVmSize its.
+Select one of the available VM sizes to use for the Widstel VIIISIZE leader nodes.
+Generally, the leader node can be rela tively small.
+MasterConfiguration This is set to masters-are-not-agents by de waster Conniguration fault, meaning that the leader nodes won't run any job themselves.
+If you're worried about wasting unused computing power on your leader nodes, you can set this 0 to masters-are-agents to allow them to run jobs However, this may slow them down for interactive use making it harder to monitor and control your Toil workflows.
 JumpboxVmSize If you're using a jumpbox, you can select a VM instance